Pregnant and breastfeeding women and teens have special nutritional needs. Eating well is especially important to help mother and baby stay healthy.

 If you are pregnant with twins, triplets or other multiple births, you need higher levels of nutrients and calories than a woman carrying one baby.
 You should visit your health care provider more often and be monitored more closely, because multiples increase the risk of premature births.

-MyPyramid Plan for Moms: Your baby eats what you eat.
-To have a healthy baby, eat healthful foods from MyPyramid, the food guide pyramid.
-If you need help choosing the right foods and making better decisions for the health of you and your baby, go to the www.MyPyramid.gov website and click on “MyPyramid Plan for Moms.”
+MyPlate Plan for Moms: Your baby eats what you eat.
+To have a healthy baby, eat healthful foods and keep track of how many calories you need.
+If you need help choosing the right foods and making better decisions for the health of you and your baby, go to the www.choosemyplate.gov website and click on Browse by Audience then Adults then Moms/Moms to Be.
+On this page, click on the link to create your own “MyPlate Plan”.

-Foods to Choose Often: On average, an adult needs the following daily amounts of foods from MyPyramid: 6 oz. grains; 2½ cups vegetables; 2 cups fruits; 3 cups milk and calcium-rich foods; and 5½ oz. meat and beans.
-You should eat the amounts of the foods recommended by your personalized MyPyramid Plan for Moms.
+Foods to Choose Often: On average, an adult needs the following daily amounts of foods: 6 oz. grains; 2½ cups vegetables; 2 cups fruits; 3 cups milk and calcium-rich foods; and 5½ oz. meat and beans.
+You should eat the amounts of the foods equal to the calories recommended by your MyPlate Plan.
+More information on the Nutritional Needs of Pregnant and/or Breastfeeding, click on the Nutritional Needs link on the MyPlate Website.

 Pregnant and breastfeeding women have a higher need for some vitamins and minerals.
 Choose the following foods often, because they are the best sources of some nutrients (e.g. vitamins A and E, potassium and iron).

-Milk: fat-free milk (skim milk); low-fat milk (1% milk) and fat-free or low-fat yogurt.
+Milk: fat-free milk (skim milk); low-fat milk (1% milk), Calcium-fortified soymilk (soy beverage) and fat-free or low-fat yogurt.

 Meat & Beans: cooked dry beans and peas (e.g. pinto beans, soybeans, white beans, lentils, kidney beans and chickpeas); nuts and seeds (e.g. almonds, hazelnuts, pine nuts, sunflower seeds, peanuts and peanut butter); lean beef, lamb and pork; shrimp, clams, oysters and crab; halibut, cod, rainbow trout, herring, sardines, rockfish and yellowfin tuna.

 It is safe to eat up to 12 ounces (two average meals) of a variety of fish and shellfish weekly.
 However, do not eat large fish such as shark, swordfish, king mackerel or tilefish, because they contain high levels of mercury.
 Five of the most commonly eaten fish that are low in mercury include shrimp, salmon, pollock, catfish and canned light tuna, which has less mercury than albacore (“white”) tuna and tuna steaks.
 Limit consumption of albacore tuna and tuna steaks to 6 ounces or less per week.
-For more information on mercury in fish, refer to HGIC 4020, Go Lean With Protein.
+For more information on mercury in fish, refer to HGIC 4020, Go Lean With Protein or to Eating Fish While You Are Pregnant or Breastfeeding.

 Your diet also should include a limited amount of healthful fats and oils.
 Choose these healthier fats often: olive oil; canola oil; other vegetable oils; tub margarine (preferably trans-fat free) and nut butters (peanut, almond and soy).
 However, if you have a family history of food allergies, talk to your doctor before eating nuts or nut butters.